 - Federal student loan debt is subject to wage garnishment, but it’s limited to 15% of your disposable income.

 In the majority of cases, a collection agency must file a lawsuit against you to start garnishing your wages, and the legal process takes time and effort.
 In other words, don’t let a debt collector scare you with threats of wage garnishment because they’re most likely bluffing.

 Removing a Collection Account From Your Credit Report

 Obviously, in an ideal scenario, you won’t have to worry about a collection account showing up on your credit report.
 But if you’re receiving calls from collection agencies, chances are it’s already there.
 It’ll stay for the standard seven years if you do nothing.

 If the collection account is truly illegitimate, you can open a dispute directly with the reporting credit bureau, which will run an investigation on their end.
-If they determine the account is, in fact, fraudulent, they’ll remove it from your report immediately.
-If the credit agency is unable to provide a debt validation letter, this may help your case.
+If they determine the account is, in fact, fraudulent, they’ll remove it from your credit report immediately.
+If the collection agency is unable to validate the debt, this may help your case.

 Disputing with the Original Creditor

 You can also file a dispute with the original creditor, which gives you the opportunity to bypass dealing with the collection agency.
 In order for this tactic to work, you must also dispute the account with the credit bureaus themselves.